CodeYourFuture/syllabus/docs/git/index.md

 ### Exercise 5 (5 minutes)

 There's another file in the repository you've cloned, `other-file.txt`.

+1. Open it
-Open it, answer the question in the file, commit, and push.
+2. Answer the question in the file
+3. Commit
+4. and Push

 Notice a couple of things are different this time!